-Florian Thalhofer is a media-artist and documentary-maker and the owner of the Korsakow Institut.
+Florian Thalhofer is new media artist, researcher and co-founder of the Korsakow Institut.
 He is the inventor of the Korsakow-System and the chief-architect of the Korsakow-software.

 Thalhofer started in 1997 to make use of computers for sense-making through storytelling.
 That led him to the development of the Korsakow-System, a software and a principle for a new way of structuring narrations.
 These narrations are rule-based, non-linear and (usually) interactive.
 Thalhofer made numerous Korsakow-films and one linear film that was broadcasted on TV and forgotten soon after.
-He taught at the University of the Arts, Berlin at DFFB and at Deutsches Literatur Institut, Leipzig and gave talks and lectures on every continent except Australia.
+He taught at the University of the Arts, Berlin, at DFFB and at Deutsches Literatur Institut, Leipzig and gave talks and lectures on every continent except Australia.
 He worked in the newsroom of international news broadcaster as an image-guy for more than 20 years.
 He is currently research assistant at HSLU (Lucerne University of Applied Sciences and Arts) within a project that researches interactive documentary and doing a practice practice based PhD at UWE (University of the West of England, UK).

 Elissavet is partner in life of Florian Thalhofer and collaborated in a number of projects with him in the past.
 She is the co-author of GELD.GR.
 Elissavet is the logistical and organizational mind in the Korsakow Team.
 Elissavet also practices as a body therapist and an alternative healer at Zsoma.

 Jasper Eikmeier is a designer and maker living in Berlin.

 He is a graduate of the Design Academy Eindhoven.
 After obtaining his BA in communication design he is now working on portraying analog craft, most recently by redesigning the afghan box camera with his Boxolab project.
 At Korsakow Jasper works on engaging the community and asking difficult questions.